vachhanihpavan/vachhanihpavan.github.io/_posts/2020-08-21-gsoc-2020-final-report.md

 It would like to thank [Mohit Tahiliani](https://github.com/mohittahiliani) sir and [Mishal Shah](https://github.com/mishal23) for motivating and guiding me in applying and getting through the whole program.

 Final thanks to Google for organizing this amazing program.
+I feel GSoC made it easier for me to get started with open source contributions.
+I saw ideas getting dropped after PR was complete([#2264]((https://github.com/rubygems/rubygems.org/pull/2264))), complete change in implementation([#2339](https://github.com/rubygems/rubygems.org/pull/2339)) and work done by me being deployed through the program.
+It was a great lesson on how projects are built and maintained with great quality.
 I am excited to continue contributing to the open source community.